mini-kep/intro/specification/custom_api.md

 Implementation
 ===============

-1. Custom API design was originally discussed [here](https://github.com/mini-kep/frontend-app/issues/8).
+1. Custom API design was originally discussed [here](https://github.com/mini-kep/frontend-app/issues/8) and [here](https://github.com/mini-kep/intro/issues/12).
    The result of the discussion is url format above.
 In discussion there are certain extras for future features.

 2. Initial veriosn of custom API is implemented as a part of fronetnd app at <https://github.com/mini-kep/frontend-app/blob/master/apps/views/time_series.py>.
 It is responsible for translating URLs into parameter dictionaries.
 Try and click: